-All of this proves that the Lord is looking for people that have been so perfected by His love that their lives have been fully consumed by Him.[iv]
-This makes His call on our lives something deeply internal and inescapable.
+All of this proves that the Lord is looking for people that have been so perfected by His love that their lives have been entirely consumed by Him.[iv]
+God’s love makes His call on our lives something profoundly internal and inescapable.
 We could try to flee like the prophet Jonah, but we will never have peace in our souls until we rest in His perfected will for our lives.[v]

 Despite my apprehension towards ministry work, the Lord began to open doors for me to serve in the church.
-At first these invitations were small—attending a men’s fellowship and sharing my testimony, participating in a bible study, joining a prayer team at church, or helping out with praise and worship.
-As I responded, these invitations grew and expanded rather quickly, and before I realized it I was teaching entire congregations about deep spiritual and theological truths contained within scripture, such as the feasts of the Lord or how the gentiles are grafted into Israel.[vi]
-My Jewish lineage, and in particular my time spent growing up in Israel were catalysts that the Lord used to His advantage.
+At first, these invitations were small—attending a men’s fellowship and sharing my testimony, participating in a bible study, joining a prayer team at church, or helping with praise and worship.
+As I responded, these invitations grew and expanded rather quickly, and before I realized it, I was teaching entire congregations about profound spiritual and theological truths contained within scripture, such as the feasts of the Lord or how the Gentiles are grafted into Israel.[vi]
+My Jewish lineage, and my time spent growing up in Israel were catalysts that the Lord used to His advantage.

-Interestingly, when I first started reading the bible I did not immediately read any of Paul’s epistles.
+Interestingly, when I first started reading the bible, I did not immediately read any of Paul’s epistles.
 The Lord instead had me focus on the Four Gospels, the Book of Revelation and the Old Testament prophets, the books of Moses, and the history of Israel from Joshua through Nehemiah.
-Only after completing the Old Testament did the Lord eventually lead me through Paul’s letters to the gentiles.
-In this peculiar journey, two things became obvious.
+Only after completing the Old Testament did the Lord eventually lead me through Paul’s letters to the Gentiles.
+On this wonderful journey, two things became apparent.
 First, the Lord wanted me to understand the Messiah from a Jewish and Hebraic perspective, and second, the Lord wanted to break away from me any religious strongholds that remained from my Jewish Orthodox upbringing.

-The Lord gave me even deeper understanding of this scripture.
+The Lord gave me a more profound understanding of this scripture.
 He showed me that Paul was not necessarily asking to be “accursed” by Christ, but was asking that he be “separated” the way that Christ was separated from the Father.
 Christ hung on a cross and was accursed (separated) of God, but through this act of obedience, Yeshua’s sinless body became our sacrifice for sin.
-Paul was therefore saying the he wished he could be separated from Christ the way that Christ was separated from the Father so that his body could become a living sacrifice for Israel—a living example of what Christ did for the Jewish people on the cross.
+Paul was, therefore, saying he wished he could be separated from Christ the way that Christ was separated from the Father so that his body could become a living sacrifice for Israel—a living example of what Christ did for the Jewish people on the cross.

 I was beginning to understand more of God’s heart for the whole world, which I knew included Israel but was not exclusive to her.
 There was a much larger picture the Lord was showing me of His prophetic plans for all of creation.
-On one hand, I could see the bible was perfectly clear about God’s love and purpose for Israel.
+On the one hand, I could see the Bible was clear about God’s love and purpose for Israel.
 But Paul wasn’t writing to Jewish people.
-He was writing to gentiles, who now being grafted into Israel became partakers and sharers of the same blessings and covenant promises in Christ that were originally for Israel.[x]
+He was writing to Gentiles, who now being grafted into Israel became partakers and sharers of the same blessings and covenant promises in Christ that were initially for Israel.[x]

 Just like Paul, my heart was burning in agony for the salvation of the Jewish people.
-Oh, what a calling and destiny we had on our lives, if only my family could realize this.
-With the exception of one distant cousin, my entire family has continued to reject Yeshua with a seemingly irrational animosity and hatred towards Him.
-Yes, church history is riddled with anti-Semitism, but my family’s negative reaction to Yeshua was beyond rational thinking—it was spiritual.
+Oh, what a calling and destiny we had on our lives if only my family could realize this.
+Except for one distant cousin, my entire family has continued to reject Yeshua with a seemingly irrational animosity and hatred towards Him.
+Yes, church history is riddled with anti-Semitism, but my family’s adverse reaction to Yeshua was beyond rational thinking—it was spiritual.

-This was the key to understanding my family’s rejection of Yeshua, but it was also the key to understanding why the gentiles had taken center stage in the delivery of the gospel message over these past two-thousand years.
+This scripture was the key to understanding my family’s rejection of Yeshua, but it was also the key to understanding why the Gentiles had taken center stage in the delivery of the gospel message over these past two-thousand years.
 Because of Israel’s idolatry and their eventual rejection of Yeshua, Israel has become blind to her Messiah and missed her calling to be a light to the nations.[xii]
-God has therefore turned His face towards the gentiles and given them the gifts and callings that were originally for Israel, that the gentiles would bring the peoples of the earth into the kingdom of God.
-However, this season is temporary until the fullness or full number of the gentiles have come into the kingdom, “And so all Israel will be saved, as it is written: The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob” (Romans 11:26).
+God has, therefore, turned His face towards the Gentiles and given them the gifts and callings that were originally for Israel, that the Gentiles would bring the peoples of the earth into the kingdom of God.
+However, this season is temporary until the fullness or full number of the Gentiles have come into the kingdom, “And so all Israel will be saved, as it is written: The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob” (Romans 11:26).

-This is why the Lord was expanding my ministry work with the gentiles.
-As challenging as it has been, this is my calling—to be a modern day Paul.
-And I have now come to understand that Israel’s destiny and salvation for this season has been entrusted to the gentiles—to provoke Israel to jealousy.
-While the Jewish people by-in-large have rejected their Messiah, I also see that the gentile church has largely rejected the Jewish people.
-The two branches have been wedged apart, but my ministry calling is bring these back together as “one new man” and “one people of God,” in Christ Yeshua.[xiii]
+I now understood why the Lord was expanding my ministry work with the Gentiles.
+As challenging as it has been, this is my calling—to be a modern-day Paul.
+And I have now come to understand that Israel’s destiny and salvation for this season have been entrusted to the Gentiles—to provoke Israel to jealousy.
+While the Jewish people by-in-large have rejected their Messiah, I also see that the Gentile church has primarily rejected the Jewish people.
+The two branches have been wedged apart, but my ministry calling is to bring these back together as “one new man” and “one people of God,” in Christ Yeshua.[xiii]

-I know that when the Jewish people return to their Messiah, that Israel will be resurrected from the dead.[xiv]
-This resurrection will not only bring life back to the church, but will bring His life to the whole earth, ushering in the Kingdom of God.
+I know when the Jewish people return to their Messiah, that Israel will be resurrected from the dead.[xiv]
+This resurrection will not only bring life back to the church but will bring His life to the whole earth, ushering in the Kingdom of God.
 And it will be the gentiles who this time will rebuild Jerusalem and restore God’s heritage—Israel.[xv]
-This ultimately will be the fulfillment of the Messianic age, when Christ returns to the Mount of Olives to establish His earthly kingdom in Jerusalem, in the midst of the Jewish people, and those of every nation, tribe, people, and tongue whom the Lord has grafted into them.[xvi]
+Christ is returning to the Mount of Olives to establish His earthly kingdom in Jerusalem, in the midst of the Jewish people, and with those of every nation, tribe, people, and tongue whom the Lord has grafted into Israel.[xvi]

 [i] Isaiah 55:8.